 Your personal financial situation

 This is probably self-explanatory.
 How much money do you really have to spend on this?
 Not just on the towel warmer itself but consider also the running costs and the installation costs.
 There are different towel warmers using different technology that has an impact on these costs, so you need to consider which one suits you best.
+Simple electric free-standing models can start around $100 but high-end specialised models will go into the thousands.

 How much will you use the product?